wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 EOF
 ```

-In OpenShift Service Mesh, every time we hit deploy on a `Gateway`, an OpenShift route is automatically created.
+In OpenShift Service Mesh, every time we deploy a `Gateway`, an OpenShift route is automatically created.
 Updates and deletes will also be reflected.
 We can however, disable this automation altogether if we want to.

 We can verify the route's creation in the `istio-system` namespace.